0d-billie/beod.co.uk/_posts/2024-12-31-rules-for-life.md

 When an adolescent forgives their parents for those mistakes, they become an adult When an adult forgives themselves their own mistakes, they become wise

-# 26. Say yes to everything and always take the stairs
+# 26. Always take the stairs
 (Gratefully added by mum)

 # 27. Give yourself every advantage

 # 28. Short-form content < Long-form content

+# 29. Scribble in the margins
+Underlining in LOTR, rediscovering old thoughts and ideas

+# 30. Try everything three times

+# 31.